 The second fundamental objection of the applicants of the constitutional complaint is that the Act is not in accordance with Article 21 of the Constitution, which stipulates that every human being has the right to life.
 An embryo is a human being, therefore a subject of the right to life as guaranteed by the Constitution.
-The Constitution of the Republic of Croatia prescribes in Article 3 that "freedom, equality... are the highest values of the constitutional order of the Republic of Croatia and the basis for the interpretation of the Constitution", 984 and in Article 14 it prescribes that "everyone is equal before the law", 985 so it was necessary to determine whether the term "all" and "equality" applies to the human embryo/fetus.
-"Article 3 of the Constitution defines the 'highest values of the constitutional order'."986 If equality is the highest value, wouldn't it require determining to whom everything applies and whether a certain group of human beings is excluded from it?
-Although, as Dworkin concludes,
+The Constitution of the Republic of Croatia prescribes in Article 3 that "freedom, equality... are the highest values of the constitutional order of the Republic of Croatia and the basis for the interpretation of the Constitution", 1011 and in Article of a constitutional basis for its adoption is contrary to the constitutional principle of the rule of law".
+Cf. Decision of the Constitutional Court of the Republic of Croatia No. U-I-60/1991 et al., point 5.
+1.

-983 Cf. Hrabar, op. cit. note 446, p.
+1010 Cf. Hrabar, op. cit. note 453, p.
 798. Hrabar states that "The principle of constitutionality in the narrower, legally technical sense requires that Acts should be in accordance with the provisions of the Constitution, and considering that the AHM was adopted at a time of a different socio-political system, which was also reflected in different legal and constitutional provisions, it is not in accordance with The Constitution of the Republic of Croatia, that is, with the provisions of Article 21, paragraph 1 of the Constitution..."
 "Now, when new Acts are passed, they must be in accordance with the existing, not the previous Constitution" the answer should be sought in, for example, the death penalty.
 The death penalty existed in SFRY (and SRC).
 Since the provision on the death penalty was deleted from the new Constitution, the Penal Code containing the provision on the permissibility of the death penalty would be unconstitutional.

-984 Cf. Constitution of the Republic of Croatia, Art.
+1011 Cf. Constitution of the Republic of Croatia, Art.
 3.